-All our funds invest in other funds (called underlying funds) managed by us.
+All our funds invest in other funds (called underlying funds) either managed by us or by external fund managers.
 Orders to buy or sell units in underlying funds are generally fully allocated.
 For derivatives such as forward foreign currency contracts and futures, orders to buy or sell these contracts are generally fully allocated.
-In the unlikely event that an order isn't fully allocated, we will ensure that all orders are allocated fairly on a pro rata basis of the total order.
+In the unlikely event that an order isn't fully allocated, we or the external fund manager will allocate fairly on a pro rata basis of the total order.